telerik/teststudio-docs/docs/features/data-driven-testing/bind-test-data-source.md

 ![choose-test-to-bind](/img/automated-tests/data-drive-test/bind-test-data-source/choose-test-to-bind.png)

-The **Bind test to data source** dialog opens.
-Click the **Select Data Source** drop-down and choose the data source you just defined in the previous section.
+The **Bind test to data source** dialog opens with the option to choose a data source.
+Click the **Select Data Source** drop-down and select the one you have  defined.
 If your source is an Excel spreadsheet, choose which sheet from the spreadsheet to use.
 Once you select a sheet, the data from that sheet will be read and displayed in the dialog.
 Check out that the __first row of the spreadsheet is used to define the column names__.

 <table id="no-table">
 <tr>